dugsiiyeinc/Online-Course-Management-System/README.md

 - Ahmed Abdisalaan Salah: For his work on Home and About pages, ensuring a cohesive user experience.

 ## Mentors and Advisors
-- `Guutale`: For providing guidance, feedback, and encouragement throughout the project.
+- `Omar tood`: For providing guidance, feedback, and encouragement throughout the project.

 ## Tools and Resources
 *WhatFont*: For helping us identify and select fonts that enhance the visual appeal of our platform.